republik/plattform/src/components/Chart/TimeBars.docs.md

 Vertical bars are a nice line chart alternative for change over time of one (stacked) series.

+## Limitations

+One very physical limitation is the width of a (small) mobile screen: 320px.
+If one accounts for the whitespace needs of the chart itself, we are left with around 250px of usable space for our bars.
+This translates to **250 data points** along the X-axis.

+More than that and the calculated width of the bar ends up at 0, which isn't very useful at all.

+## Examples

 ```react
 <div>
   <ChartTitle>Entwicklung der Treibhausgas-Emissionen in Deutschland</ChartTitle>